q373as/MonteCarloSimulationSpheres/README.md

-# Monte Carlo Simulation of Spheres
+# Monte Carlo Simulation of magnetized Spheres

 This repository contains a Monte Carlo simulation framework for studying diffusion and transverse relaxation in heterogeneous media composed of spherical inclusions with susceptibility contrast.